eksctl-io/eksctl/CONTRIBUTING.md

 When you run `./tag-release.sh <tag>` it will push a commit to master and a tag, which will trigger [release workflow](https://github.com/weaveworks/eksctl/blob/38364943776230bcc9ad57a9f8a423c7ec3fb7fe/.circleci/config.yml#L28-L42) in Circle CI.
 This runs `make eksctl-image` followed by `make release`.
 Most of the logic is defined in [`do-release.sh`](https://github.com/weaveworks/eksctl/blob/master/do-release.sh).

-You want to keep an eye on Circle CI for the progress of the release ([0.1.35 example logs](https://circleci.com/workflow-run/3553542c-88ad-4a77-bd42-441da4c87fa1)).
-It normally takes 15-20 minutes.
+You want to keep an eye on Circle CI for the progress of the release ([0.3.1 example logs](https://circleci.com/workflow-run/02d8b5fb-bc7f-404c-9051-68307c124649)).
+It normally takes around 30 minutes.

 ### Notes on Artefacts